 What is their understanding of resilience in their individual artistic practices?
 How does resilience relate to the topics of memory and identity (or identities), which are so strongly present in their work?
 And how is repetition used as a movement strategy that seems to be essential in conveying the meaning of these resilient bodies in performance?

-In the morning from 10:00 till 12:00, a dance workshop takes place for students of the MA Contemporary Theatre, Dance and Dramaturgy of the Theatre Studies department of Utrecht University.
+Directly after the DOTE Why Theatre XL, the Stadsschouwburg Utrecht Café offers a Dancing on the Edge daily dish, and the possibility to see the performance Café Lethe.
+In the morning from 10:00 till 12:00, a dance workshop takes place for students from the Theater Studies Department of Utrecht University.
 The students will engage with the artistic practice and creative practice-based PhD research of Iranian artist Maryam Bagheri Nesami, who is also a performer in Café Lethe.

 Want to attend?